 Test description

 Test descriptions are summarized in Table 1.
 Test 1 confirms that refactoring does not affect the results obtained.
 Bit streams of Test 1 are reported to exactly those produced by the VTM-6.0 software.
-Results for Tests 2-5 are reportedly show in Tables 2-8 for the two fading scenarios.
+For the other tests, changes in the software are aligned with the ones done in [6].
+Results for Tests 2-4 are reportedly shown in Tables 2-7 for the two fading scenarios.

 In both scenarios a frame of original picture is linearly blended with the “all-black” (scenario 1, Tables 2-4) or “all-white” (scenario 2, Tables 5-8) frame.